-Where, oh, where should the tomatoes go?
-It is that time of year when, in the mad rush to get the garden planted, we forget all about something as important as crop rotation to help avoid disease.
+In the mad rush to get the garden planted in the spring, we forget all about something as important as crop rotation to help avoid disease.

 Crop Rotation Families